jalspach/AquaPanix/_posts/2022-08-28-ElectronicsLayout.md

 - Temperature sensor in sump
 - Level sensor in sump
 - Electronic solenoid valve from city water to sump
-    - include one to drain each tank?
+    - include one to drain each tank as well?

 ## Micro Connections
+- Temp sensors
-- Temp sensors 1 wire bus
+    - 1 wire bus
-- Flow sensor - Analog?
+- Flow sensor
-    - 3 Analog in
+    - 3 Analog? in
-- Level sensor - Analog?
+- Level sensor
-    - 5 Analog in
+    - 5 Analog? in
     - Could I build a 1 wire or i2c version of this?
 - Push buttons x5
     - Charlieplex?
 MCP23008?
 - LED's x?
     - Charlieplex?
 MCP23008?
+_ Relays for Pump and solenoid connections
+    - 4 low volt for solenoids
+    - 1 high volt for pump
+- Total power draw through the sensing transformer
+    - Analog? in

 ## Display / control
 - LCD display in box for basic numbers
     - can we display a graph?
 - Wireless connection back to the network
 - Buttons like the current box
-    - Hold to fill Sump
+    - Hold to fill Sump (1 total)
-    - One each hold to drain tanks?
-(3 total)
+    - Hold to drain tanks?
+(3 total one per tank)
     - Ability to turn off and on the pump